mlubinsky/mlubinsky.github.com/p_flink/README.md

 #### There are two types of states

 — Operator state: The operator state is related to a single operator
 - Keyed state is shared across a keyed stream.
-Keyed states support different data structures to store the state values — ValueSate, ListSate, MapState, ReducingState.
+Keyed states support different data structures to store the state values:

+— ValueSate,
+- ListSate,
+- MapState,
+- ReducingState.

 The state can be used with any of the transformations, but we have to use the Rich version of the functions such as _RichFlatMapFunction_ because it provides additional methods used to set up the state.